conduitio-labs/conduit-connector-redshift/README.md

 ## Source

-The Redshift Source Connector allows you to move data from a Redshift table with the specified `dsn` and `table` configuration parameters.
-Upon starting, the Source takes a snapshot of a given table in the database, then switches into CDC mode.
+Conduit's Redshift source connector allows you to move data from a Redshift table with the specified `dsn` and `table` configuration parameters.
+Upon starting, the source connector takes a snapshot of a given table in the database, then switches into change data capture (CDC) mode.
 In CDC mode, the connector will only detect new rows.

-### Snapshot Capture
+### Snapshots

 At the first launch of the connector, the snapshot mode is enabled and the last value of the `orderingColumn` is stored to the position, to know the boundary of this mode.
 The connector reads all rows of a table in batches, using a